-We also welcome gay and lesbian couples and Rabbi Schweitzer is pleased to officiate at same-sex weddings.
+We also welcome gay and lesbian couples and Rabbi Yoreh is pleased to officiate at same-sex weddings.

-Read Rabbi Schweitzer’s article, “Secular Jewish Weddings: New Ways to Say ‘I Do’” in Jewish Currents.
+Read Rabbi Emeritus Schweitzer’s article, “Secular Jewish Weddings: New Ways to Say ‘I Do’” in Jewish Currents.

-Please email Rabbi Schweitzer at email@example.com, about arranging a secular Jewish wedding in the New York City area.
+Please email Rabbi Yoreh at firstname.lastname@example.org, about arranging a secular Jewish wedding in the New York City area.

 Secular Jewish funerals, memorial services, and unveiling ceremonies

 There can be no greater mitzvah than caring for the dying, assisting them to achieve a dignified death, and then celebrating their life with a meaningful ceremony of tribute.

 This is also a time when the ethics of words is particularly precious to us.
 As Humanistic Jews we choose language for our funeral and memorial services that avoids euphemisms, platitudes, and messages of false comfort.
 Instead we speak honestly of our loss and pain.
 We talk of the goodness and good deeds of our deceased loved ones, but we don’t shy away from acknowledging blemishes and rough edges that made them human.
 Rabbi Yoreh will help you create a funeral or memorial service in which family members and close friends can join him in sharing their reflections.